About Safety: Educational goals

 By grade level, the specific goals are: Kindergarten: Demonstrate safe behavior in daily activities.

 First grade: Explain the importance of first aid and emergency assistance; explain ways of preventing accidents; explain the importance of safety on the school bus and playground.

 Second grade: Explain the potential results of accidents.
 Third grade: Identify the safety procedures to follow in case of natural or man-made disasters.

 Episodes

-There are 47 episodes total, each 3 to 6 minutes long.
-The episodes, as grouped roughly by subject into 16 groups by MAETV, are:
+There are 47 segments total, each 3 to 6 minutes long.
+The segments were grouped roughly by subject into 16 15-minute episodes by MAETV in 1976.